Last month we introduced Drew version 1.6.

 Version 1.7 can be downloaded now.
-It also support SOLIDWORKS-installations in German, French, Spanish and Brazilian Portuguese.
+It also supports SOLIDWORKS-installations in German, French, Spanish and Brazilian Portuguese.
 This is a great start towards supporting all 14 languages that SOLIDWORKS supports.

 You want to get started as quickly as possible when you are trying out new software.

-Previous version of Drew asked to change all kinds of settings.
+Previous versions of Drew asked to change all kinds of settings.
 Just at the moment that you don’t really know what these settings actually mean.